-We are often asked to give advice to parents on transferring their property to their children, the main aim behind this decision is normally ‘to save inheritance tax’.
+We are often asked to give advice to parents on gifting their property to their children, the main aim behind this decision is normally ‘to save inheritance tax’.
 Although this sounds a simple enough tax saving measure, unfortunately it is not straight-forward and in fact can result in disadvantageous tax consequences.

 As you may be aware, it is possible to gift assets (including a property) during your lifetime and if you survive 7 years from the date of the gift, then the value of the gift should fall outside of your estate for inheritance tax purposes.
 However, in order for the gift to be fully effective for inheritance tax purposes, you must give the asset away without any strings attached.
 To successfully gift your property to save inheritance tax, you cannot retain a significant benefit or enjoyment in the property, such as receiving the rental income or living in the property rent-free.
 If you do, it will be considered a ‘gift with reservation of benefit’.
 In this case, no matter how many years ago you made the gift, the entire value of the gift at the date of your death will be considered part of your estate for inheritance tax purposes.